gaiaus/ICF/reform/call_to_action english (on-chain version)).md

 3.4.1 In the event Reports are not delivered within 60 days, the stakeholders will petition the FSAF directly for an appropriate audit.

-3.4.2 If at any point it is discovered that the ICF has misrepresented the scope of its annual audits, stakeholders will report the misrepresentation and petition the FSAF for an audit and investigation, irrespective of the 60-day waiting period.
+3.4.2 If it is discovered that the ICF has misrepresented the scope of its annual audits, stakeholders will report the misrepresentation and petition the FSAF for an audit and investigation, irrespective of the 60-day waiting period.

 3.5 **AFFIRMATION OF INTENT**
 We AFFIRM this action aims to realign the ICF with its mission and restore stakeholder trust.